Anatoliy057/MSUnit/README.md

 Runs one time before all tests

-The return value is passed to the all tests as the first argument
+The return value is passed to the all tests as the second argument

 ### **_before_each(testName)**